danvk/boggle-paper/paper/content.typ

 $ "points" + sum_(n in "stack") "Force"(n, B) = "Multi"(B) $ for all boards
 $B$ compatible with `choices`.

-The proof is by induction.
+The proof is by induction, and is omitted for brevity.

 *Theorem*: `OrderlyBound` finds all the boards $B$ in a tree with
   $"Multi"(B) >= S_"high"$.